 - A tool where they can search for courses and apprenticeships.

-The Career Tools is where students save their choices, skills and plans and create a great report which will move up with them every year.
-Teachers can see the report through the Reporting Zone
+The Career Tools section is where students save their choices, skills and plans and create a great report which will move up with them every year, until they are 20.
+Teachers can see the report through an admin password for the Reporting Zone

 The Careerpilot Parent Zonehelps parents/carers get answers to the career questions they want to ask.